Shasidharyadav/CareerPathNavigator/README.md

 ## Description

 Career Path Navigator is a platform designed to help students discover potential career paths based on their interests, skills, and academic background.
 It provides information on required skills, potential job roles, average salaries, and steps to achieve career goals.
+** For Our Hackathon We are building it - Team ShadowRise

 ## Features